jdeeny/octojam2018/README.md

 `src/audio/sample_data.o8` is the raw data for the sound effects.

+## Text
+Right now, text is a bit of a mess.
+The text generator should know about the font so it can embed pixel widths with words.
+It works but it is walking through each word to figure out the length every time it draws it!

 ## Other Things That Don't Have a Section Yet
 - Graphics
 - Status effects